alphainbeta/beerleaguebox/user_manual_en.md

 #### Post Game Modifications

 Same as this option is part of "Roster" section, it provides additional confirmation in case of player attendance in game.
-This feature help to event manager in scenarios if attendance validations are ongoing after the game, not before.
+This feature help to event manager in scenarios if participation validations are ongoing after the game, not before.

 System for confirmation is similiar then its in "Roster" section, additionally with information about final comparison of all attended players in game.